christian-marie/talk-servant/slides.md

 % Your Web Service as a Type
 % (Typing REST APIs with Servant)

+# I am

+* Christian Marie (pingu on IRC).
+* Employed by Anchor Systems, a managed cloud hosting provider.
+* Recently, a developer of Servant.

-# Every time we write a REST API
+# Every time you try to webservice

-Your API will...
+Your REST API decides to...

-* Explode in subtle ways
+* Break in subtle ways
-* Boilerplate gets mixed with important business logic
+* Mix boilerplate with important business logic
-* Complexity becomes nightmare to maintain
+* Become infinitely complex
-* Becomes partially and/or inconsistently documented
+* Become partially and/or inconsistently documented

-# Servant is...
+# Servant - type combinators for webservice APIs

 * A collection of libraries built around the concept of typed APIs.
-* n devs
+* Six developers
-* n commercial users
+* At least two commercial users (Zalora, Anchor)
 * About to hit a 0.3 release with some major improvements.

 # Your API wants types